Blue Label, Calder’s, and Cisk: Beer & Malta at War

 The Royal Navy and the army’s garrison were no strangers to the occasional (or daily) drink.
 In 1875, a local agent of the brewer H & G Simonds was set up in Malta.
 From then onwards the local British garrison had access to Hopleaf pale ale.
-In 1928, at the village feast of Qormi, Farsons, hitherto producers of CO2 under the name ‘Farrugia and Sons’, distributed its first beer, storming the market.
-Less than a year later, beer would be produced on the Island under the newly formed company ‘Simonds-Farsons’, besides the Malta Export Brewery which was famous for its ‘Cisk’ and its eventual post-war merger with Farsons.
-Before and during the second world war, there was also a third brewer; James Calder & Co, albeit having the smallest output of the three.
+In 1928, at the village feast of Qormi, Farsons, hitherto producers of CO2 under the name ‘Farrugia and Sons’, distributed their first beer, storming the market.
+Less than a year later, beer would be produced on the island under the newly formed company ‘Simonds-Farsons’, besides the Malta Export Brewery which was famous for its ‘Cisk’ and its eventual post-war merger with Farsons.
+Before and during the Second World War, there was also a third brewer; James Calder & Co, albeit having the smallest output of the three.

 As in other mediterranean countries, the island was more accustomed to the fruity, sweet-dry taste of wine.
 The garrison’s pale ale was alien in taste, but eventually gained popularity.
 Beer and empire were intertwined.
 In ‘The Saga of Simonds Farsons Cisk’ Sammut notes that the brewery was already exporting beer to Egypt and Palestine in the 1930s, especially after the fall of Tripoli and the failed attempt to open a bottling plant in Alexandria in 1936.
 Kenneth Thomas was right to say that ‘Wherever the armed forces went, Simonds’ beers were never far behind’ (Micallef p.
 89-90).
 Where other industries suffered terribly in war, Simonds-Farsons found themselves essential producers of the British military’s tremendous need for beer.